-When you're browsing websites for legitimate micro jobs—small tasks that you do for pay—you'll want to be on the lookout for the signs of work-at-home scams.
-Over time, though, many of the sites that offer these types of remote jobs, also known as crowdsourcing, have proven to be reliable and offer easy, above-board ways to earn extra money.
+When you're browsing websites for legitimate micro jobs—small tasks that you do for pay—be on the lookout for the signs of work-at-home scams.
+(For instance, do you have to pay to sign up?)
+There are trustworthy sites that offer remote jobs, also known as crowdsourcing, and over time these have proven to be reliable and easy ways to earn extra money.

 One of the original micro job employers, Amazon’s Mechanical Turk lists human intelligence tasks (HITs) that remote workers choose and complete for a fee that's set by the requester.
 Available tasks include image and video processing, data verification and cleanup, information gathering, data processing, and more.

 Appen is a translation and language solutions firm that also offers remote micro jobs, which it calls "crowdsourcing."
-Projects are all done using a computer, ranging from transcribing audio to user experience research and content evaluation.
+Projects are all done using a computer and range from transcribing audio to user experience research to content evaluation.

 Clickworker uses a crowdsourcing platform to distribute tasks to remote freelance workers.
 Tasks can be done from a computer or mobile device, and include data categorization, copy editing, proofreading, web research, taking surveys, and more.